 Following nine years of active duty Marine Corps service, Delahoussaye, a logistician by trade, joined the MCM organization in 2003.
 He manages the MCM’s contracting, procurement and safety programs, warehouse operations and the MCM vehicle fleet.
 He also is responsible for the collection and distribution of inventory and for the set up and clean-up of each MCM event.

-Since 2002, Goldman has supervised the tremendous growth of the MCM sponsorship program, notably working with 24 Fortune 100 companies.
-He oversees the marketing department that includes sponsorship sales and fulfillment, public and community relations, social media, graphic design and advertising, video production, website and expo management.
-Goldman has worked in sports/event marketing in the DC area since 1993 including serving as Public Relations Director for Verizon Center and, later, the Downtown DC Business Improvement District.
+Goldman has supervised the tremendous growth of the MCM sponsorship program, notably working with 24 Fortune 100 companies.
+He oversees the marketing department that includes sponsorship sales and fulfillment, public and community relations, social media, graphic design and advertising, video production, website, brand management and expo production.
+Goldman has worked in sports/event marketing in the DC area since 1993 including serving as Public Relations Director for Capital One Arena and, later, the Downtown DC Business Improvement District.
 He is a graduate of Penn State University.

 Jackson joined the MCM leadership team in 2007.
 He served 26 years in the Marine Corps and retired as the Senior Enlisted Leader for MCCS (Marine Corps Community Services).
 As the MCM Business Manager, Jackson leads the online registration process, customer service, database management, finances and MCM Charity Program He also works with military commands participating in MCM Forward, which consists of deployed service members running the MCM.